Mushi-mushi/mushi-mushi.github.io/cheat/index.markdown

 python -c 'import pty; pty.spawn("/bin/bash")'
 {% endhighlight %}

-Then press CTRL+Z to background
+Then press CTRL+Z to return to your local shell

 {% highlight bash%}
 stty raw -echo
-{% endhighlight %}

-Press Enter, fg, then Enter twice to return to your original shell

-{% highlight bash%}
 stty -a
 {% endhighlight %}

-This will give you the number of columns and rows of the terminal
+Press fg to return to the box

 {% highlight bash%}
 export SHELL=bash